ably/ably-go/UPDATING.md

 ### Client Options now has a Functional Interface

-Previously you _were_ instantiating a client using a `ClientOptions` instance created using the `NewClientOptions` function:
+Before version 1.2.0, you instantiated a client using a `ClientOptions` instance created with the `NewClientOptions` function:

 ```go
 client, err := ably.NewRealtime(ably.NewClientOptions("xxx:xxx"))